The age-old debate of the chicken and the egg has always fascinated me.

 Paul Yacoubian and Chris Lu are the founders of CopyAi, an AI tool for generating marketing copy faster.

 They are both thought leaders in the AI writing industry and are active on social media.
 They regularly create and post content to help their target audience.
-For example, here’s a Twitter post by Yacoubian on how to increase startup velocity (he’s an expert in this as he is an angel investor in addition to being a founder):
+For example, here’s a Twitter post by Yacoubian on how to increase startup velocity (he’s an expert in this as he is also an angel investor):

 Chris also creates thought leadership content on LinkedIn: